edeandrea/springboot-configmap/README.md

 ```
 <br/>

-Step 6 - Create a new Project or go to an existing project (please the default namespace for RoleBinding is exelon-poc), if you create/use a new project you will need to change the RoleBinding.yaml namespace (step 4) to reflect this
+Step 6 - Create a new Project or go to an existing project (please the default namespace for RoleBinding is refresh-poc), if you create/use a new project you will need to change the RoleBinding.yaml namespace (step 4) to reflect this
 ```
-oc new-project exelon-poc \
+oc new-project refresh--poc \
-    --description="POC test for Exelon" --display-name="Exelon POC"
+    --description="POC test" --display-name="Refresh POC"
 ```
 <br/>